 This Active Stop enables students to identify and destroy some of the myths surrounding participation in physical activity.
-Below are the correct myth matches:
+Below are the correct myth matches.

-YOU NEED TO... have brand name running shoes... go jogging
+YOU NEED TO...

-ů .
-0 7 00 0
+have brand name running shoes go jogging

 be fit join an aerobics class

 have a martial arts outfit do karate

 be on a winning team enjoy sports

 train really hard burn off calories

 be a great athlete enjoy playing the game

 have six on a side play volleyball

-Encourage the students to write a letter to their principal, Ministry of Education or board trustee advocating for more physical education in schools and their reasons for this request.
+Encourage the students to write a letter to their principal or board trustee advocating for more physical education in schools and their reasons for this request.